Before (and along) Modelling

 Groundwater Numerical Modelling

-The focus of the second module is advanced model building and calibration.
-The MODFLOW GUIs used in the exercises are Groundwater Vistas and ModelMuse, free interface from the USGS, in association with PEST(++).
-The Groundwater Vistas course is held by Daniel Feinstein who provides important insights about MODFLOW, as well as many other related codes, explaining in detail the nuances and settings of several packages.
+The focus of the second module is model calibration.
+The MODFLOW GUI used in the exercises is ModelMuse, free interface from the USGS, in association with PEST(++).
 The theory behind history matching (“calibration”) is introduced by John Doherty, the author of PEST.
-The module concludes with two courses dealing with real-world problems to be discussed, conceptualized and developed by the attendees through the numerical model process.

-The last module is fully dedicated to model calibration and uncertainty analysis through the use of the PEST suite, explained by the author of the code, John Doherty.
+The last module is fully dedicated to uncertainty analysis through the use of the PEST suite, explained by the author of the code, John Doherty.
 The software used in the exercises cover the most recent and innovative approaches developed in the PEST and PEST ++ suites, available for free at the relative websites.
 A wide set of applications helps the understanding of sometimes complex concepts, making use of both GUIs and command line input.
-A real-world case is analysed to demonstrate data assimilation, uncertainty analysis and its application to decision-support modelling.
+Examples are analyzed to demonstrate data assimilation, uncertainty analysis and its application to decision-support modelling.
+Uncertainty analysis is also approached through Python scripting.